Vand0r/IBFRA2023/README.md

 # In progress

-Data paper under on matching Japanese habitat categories with the international IUCN typology (under review, Ecological Research)
+Data paper under on matching Japanese habitat categories with the international IUCN typology (Preparing for resubmission at Ecological Research)

 Link to pre-print: [https://doi.org/10.22541/au.173319062.28331883/v1](https://doi.org/10.22541/au.173319062.28331883/v1)